cploujoux/toolkit/docs/bl_delete.md

 			bl delete -f ./my-resource.yaml
 			# Or using stdin
 			cat file.yaml | beamlit delete -f -

 ```

 ### Options

 ```
   -f, --filename string   containing the resource to delete.
+  -h, --help              help for delete
-  -R, --recursive=false   Process the directory used in -f, --filename recursively.
+  -R, --recursive         Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
-  -h, --help              help for delete
 ```

 ### Options inherited from parent commands